sreachtools/SReachTools/docs/_docs/src/modules/stochReach/pointBased/SReachPoint/index.md

                           reachability for control of spacecraft relative
                           motion," In Proc.
 IEEE Conf.
 Dec. & Ctrl., 2013.

+  5. Scenario-based approach with undersampling via Voronoi partitions (voronoi-open):

+     High-level desc.   : Sample scenarios based on the additive noise and solve a mixed-integer linear program to make the maximum number of scenarios satisfy the reachability objective In addition, we use Voronoi partition to drastically improve the tractability while
+                          preserving the underapproximation quality
+     Approximation      : Overapproximation bounded above by a user-specified tolerance
+     Controller type    : Open-loop controller that satisfies the hard input bounds
+     Optimality         : Optimal (w.r.t scenarios drawn) open-loop controller for the underapproximation problem
+     Dependency (EXT)   : CVX, Gurobi
+     SReachTool function: SReachPointVoO
+     Paper              : H. Sartipizadeh, A. Vinod,  B. Acikmese, and M. Oishi, "Voronoi Partition-based Scenario Reduction for Fast
+                          Sampling-based Stochastic Reachability Computation of
+                          LTI Systems", In Proc.
+Amer.
+Ctrl.
+Conf., 2019

   See also examples/cwhSReachPointDemo.m and examples/dubinsSReachPointDemo.m.

   =============================================================================